Timothy-Liuxf/bgp_platform/README.md

 #### Run with docker

 + Mount the directory where the `config.json` is located to `/app/config`.
++ Mount the directory where the initalization information files are located to `/app/info`.
-+ Mount the directory where the data files is located to `/app/config`.
++ Mount the directory where the data files are located to `/app/data`.

 Take [`scripts/launch_docker.sh`](scripts/launch_docker.sh) for an example.